-Program / plan Rationale Procedure and indicator Monitoring location Associated PDS Airborne Comply with A desktop noise assessment Yarra River Maintenance Noise EPA Noise of new dredging vessels and management Contingency Protocol. and/or major equipment and Hobsons (all activities) Plan response to noise complaints.
+Program / plan Rationale Procedure and indicator Monitoring location Associated PDS Airborne To comply with A desktop noise assessment Yarra River Maintenance Noise EPA Noise of new dredging vessels and and management Contingency Protocol. major equipment and Hobsons (all activities) Plan response to noise complaints.
 Bay, North of the Bay, South of the Bay, the Entrance.